Do Go On - 400 - The Millennium Dome Heist

 You go for some classic rock.

-I sort of go for, like, dance music.
+I sort of go for like dance music.

 Yeah, sure, sure, sure.

-a um the playlist that i made for our 400th show that are all songs that kind of tie
+At the time of recording, I've just shared in the Patreon group the playlist that I made for our 400th show that are all songs that kind of tie into previous topics and stuff, little deep cut references.

 It's a really eclectic and kind of bonkers playlist.

-But anyway, maybe I'll put a little link to it as well in my link tree
+But anyway, maybe I'll put a little link to it as well in my link tree in my bio on Instagram if you missed it and want to catch.

-Now, another part of the second half of our show is we also shout out
+now another part of the second half of our show is we also shout out to a few people that have

-Jess, you often come up with a little game for how we thank these people.
+been supporting us on the shoutout level or above jess you often come up with a little game for how

-We usually give them a little nickname or something, anything come to mind.
+we thank these people usually give them a little of a nickname or something anything to

 Yes.